Nathan Healy

 Frequently Asked Questions

 For many Tampa homeowners, solar can make strong financial sense — especially with a lease option.
-With Palmetto’s LightReach lease, there is no upfront cost, and your fixed monthly payment is typically less than what you’re currently paying for electricity.
-That means day-one savings are possible without any investment to recoup.
+With Palmetto’s LightReach lease, there is no upfront investment required.
+Your monthly lease payment is typically less than your current electricity bill, meaning most homeowners start saving from day one.